Faust (1926 film): Reception

-Faust was a "financial flop".
-German critics disliked the adaptation from its source texts and Gösta Ekman's performance.
+Faust was initially a financial and critical flop; German critics reacting to the adaptation with hostility due to the deviations from its source texts and Gösta Ekman's performance.

-In later years, the film has been called one of seven "canonical examples of German Expressionist cinema".
-Film review aggregator Rotten Tomatoes reported an approval rating of 94%, based on 34 reviews, with a rating average of 8.59/10.
+In later years, the film has been received much more positively; called one of seven "canonical examples of German Expressionist cinema".
+Film review aggregator Rotten Tomatoes reported an approval rating of 91%, based on 34 reviews, with a rating average of 8.3/10.

 A 2006 review in The New York Times called it "one of the most astonishing visual experiences the silent cinema has to offer."
 Japanese film director Shinji Aoyama listed Faust as one of ten greatest films of all time in 2012.
 He said, "I always want to remember that movies are made out of the joy of the replica.
 The fascination of movies is not their realism, but how to enjoy the "real".
 In that sense, I always have Faust in my mind as I face a movie, make a movie, and talk about a movie."